zarvhq/challenges/platform-engineer-2/README.md

 ## Instructions

 Code a function that takes a JSON file path which has URL's for images on the web.

-The function must download the images and save them in local folder's.
+- The function must download the images and save them in local folder's.
-This folders must be named after the domain name of the URL's.
+- This folders must be named after the domain name of the URL's.
-ALso, the images that are larger than 1MB in size must not be downloaded and an log must be produced without stopping the function.
+- Also, the images that are larger than 1MB in size must not be downloaded and an log must be produced without stopping the function.
-Furthermore, the function must return a list of the downloaded images paths.
+- Furthermore, the function must return a list of the downloaded images paths.

 The function must be able to handle the following URL's: